 31 Atack and Passell (1994) estimate that 75% of total track in the Untied States had been laid by 1900.
 Nonetheless, to better capture the pre-Great Migration track configuration Ananat (2007) calculates the RDI using historical maps with a median year of creation of 1909.

-impact of the RDI on residential segregation to vary with the ease with which Blacks could reach the MSA and presumably the demand for segregation.
+the ease with which Blacks could reach the MSA and presumably the demand for segregation.

 Our first stage equation is